 The Tavern Lot and the Rittenhouse Farm

-The tavern lot was advertised for sale on November 25, 1857 by Francis Myers and George D. Rittenhouse, and described as an eight-acre lot with tavern house, horse shed, barn and other outbuildings occupied by Mahlon Fields.
+The tavern lot was advertised for sale on November 25, 1857 by Francis Myers and George D. Rittenhouse, and described as a three-acre lot with tavern house, horse shed, barn and other outbuildings occupied by Mahlon Fields.
 (All but the house and a couple small outbuildings are gone.)
 The lot was sold to Ely Brittain of Kingwood for $1,815.
 On the same day, April 1, 1858, Francis Rittenhouse, administrator for Elizabeth Rittenhouse deceased of Delaware Township, sold a 0.19-acre lot to Ely Britton of Kingwood.
 This was the corner lot, directly across the road from the tavern.

 After the deaths of Daniel and Elizabeth Rittenhouse, their farm came to be owned by their son George Dansdill Rittenhouse.
 He left the farm sometime before 1877 and died in Frenchtown on March 29, 1889, age 66.
 I did not find an estate for him.
 In 1877, one John Ramsey sold the farm to Samuel Worthington, who sold it in 1889 to George R. Sherman.